 - Products cannot be altered to look like one of another’s brands (knockoffs)

-5 Things to know:
+5 Things to Know About Relabeling

 - Someone starting a clothing line is not required to create T-shirts from scratch.
 Relabelling gives a push to smaller brands and a “competitive edge” against bigger ones.

-- To relabel a garment, you need to make sure of two things: First, that the garment supplier allows you to do so, and second, that the label you replace it with abides by the laws in the territory you’re going to sell the product in.
+- To relabel a garment, you need to make sure of two things: First, that the garment supplier allows you to do so, and second, that the label you replace it with abides by the laws in the territory, you’re going to sell the product in.

 How to Source Garments

-Sourcing branded apparel is accomplished through a network of wholesale distributors and major national players such as Alpha Shirts and San Mar.
-New England Sportswear in the Northeast brands, among others.
+Sourcing branded apparel is accomplished through a network of wholesale distributors and major national players such as Alpha Shirts and San Mar—New England Sportswear in the Northeast brands, among others.
 In addition to carrying the better-known consumer brands, these firms also offer their own branded apparel lines and wide outerwear selections.
-Finally, have a seamstress named Kanha relabel your garments.
+Finally, have a seamstress named Kanha to relabel your garments.
 Kanha has many years of experience sewing and removing labels.

 Garment Relabeling Services by Kanha

 Northwest Custom Apparel employees will now offer relabeling services in 2023.
 We provide label removal and sewing.
 Our staff was trained in Cambodia, one of the world’s top sewing countries.
 Our sewers have a home business that will relabel your garments after hours.

 We will introduce you to Kanha (pronounced Kenya), our top seamstress, who will work with you on your relabeling project.
 She will relabel your garments at home in the evening, and payment will be to her.
 She is fast, has excellent work, and has inexpensive pricing.

 How to Contact Kanha to Relabel Your Garments